darealsalv/roblox-scripterRank/README.md

 ## Notes
 The biggest script of this rep is `ServerScripts/Handler.lua`, obviously, you don't have to read it all, it just contains all functions for each command, starting from line `551`, `RunCommand`

-This project also used `TopBarPlus`, which is used at `LocalScripts/MainHandler.lua`
+This project also used `TopBarPlus`, which is used at `LocalScripts/MainHandler.lua`, however it was not included directly into the repository, obviously 🥀